 Lots of Anti-Globalization groups have gathered under the common motto "Another world is possible".
-Which is about the only thing they ever managed to agree on.
+Given how varied and divisive these tend to be, it is about the only thing they ever managed to agree on, if even that.
 People whose goal is opposition to uniformity can't agree, what a surprise.

 A number of reputable experts also (if indirectly) cite this trope as a big reason why a One World Order is at best incredibly challenging to even set up in real life, given that it would exasperate all of the above on a global scale to the point that it would be ineffectual.
 This is coupled by the difficulty of finding a solid, truly global common ground that doesn't alienate certain parts of the world or devolve into Cultural Posturing.